http://www.dagstuhl.de/12411

 For support, please contact

-Following on from Moss's seminal paper of the same title, Coalgebraic Logic is now growing into a successful area.
-Extending and generalising existing work in modal logic, coalgebraic techniques have been applied successfully to topics such as completeness, expressivity, compositionality, complexity, rule formats for process calculi, contributing numerous results on these classic topics.
+What has been achieved: The power of uniformity and modularity Following on from Moss' seminal paper, Coalgebraic Logic is now growing into a successful area.
+Conferences in this area now treat topics such as completeness, expressivity, compositionality, complexity, rule formats for process calculi, containing several hitherto unknown results on these classic topics.

-The success of coalgebraic logic is based on treating different types of systems in a uniform way by taking the type of a class of systems to be a functor F on for a given base category C. Coalgebraic logic develops techniques which are uniform in (F,C) and thus, for example, allows to transfer results known from Kripke semantics (where F is powerset and C is the category of sets) to other settings.
-Here probabilistic approaches deserve to be mentioned (where F takes probability distributions and C is a suitable category of measurable or topological spaces).
+Here probabilistic approaches deserve to be mentioned.
 In a number of papers Markov transition systems could be shown to interpret modal logics under different assumptions on the probabilistic structure.
+It was shown that general measurable spaces provide too general a structure, but that analytic spaces with Borel transition laws offer just the right blend of generality and measure theoretic accessibility.
 In this context, it was shown that logical equivalence, bisimilarity, and behavioral equivalence are equivalent concepts.
+Recent work shows that this can be extended to distributional aspects as well: instead of comparing states proper, one has a look at distributions over the states of a Kripke model.
 This approach was recently generalized from general modal logics to coalgebraic logics; these logics are interpreted through coalgebras in which the subprobability functor and the functor suggested by the phenomenon to be modelled form various syntactic alliances.
 This generalization brings stochastic coalgebraic logic into the mainstream of coalgebraic logics: the problems considered are similar, and one sees a convergence of methods.
-One of the current challenges is to bring dynamic logics into this framework.

 - 09502: "Coalgebraic Logics" (2009)